 NOTE 3: It is assumed it is not required for the MT stack of UE to produce nor understand the intent.

-when the requests from the UEs and AFs do not include

-NOTE 4: The MT stack of UE is assumed to be agnostic to whether the network is able to address UE requests not including intent.

 3.1.2 Dynamic composition of core network procedures

 design 6G system procedures in 6G CN so that parts of these procedures can be composed dynamically using AI capable or rules based entities.